oame/nazr.in/README.md

 ## APIs

-> This is ongoing project and the APIs might be revised.
-Better check README frequently.
+> This is ongoing project thus the APIs might be revised.
+Better check README consistently.

-__api.nazr.in__ is an endpoint of API service.
+__api.nazr.in__ is the endpoint of API services.

 ### POST /short_links